PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: Quality control

 \section{Quality control}

 We conducted several tests to ensure that all functionalities of PDSim are operating correctly.

-Firstly, we replicated some results from \cite{schwartz2000short} using PDSim.
-Our replications precisely match the two figures from \cite{schwartz2000short}, as discussed in the section ``Replicating Schwartz and Smith’s Results" on the GitHub page.
+First, we replicated selected results from \cite{schwartz2000short} using PDSim.
+The reproduced figures match exactly with the two figures in \cite{schwartz2000short}, as presented in the ``Replicating Schwartz and Smith’s Results'' section on the GitHub page.
+Moreover, the mean absolute errors estimated by PDSim are very close to those reported in the original paper, as discussed in the ``Application to WTI crude oil futures data'' section of this paper.

-Secondly, we plotted the simulated and estimated futures prices with 95\% confidence intervals for both the Schwartz and Smith model and the polynomial diffusion model.
+Second, we plotted the simulated and estimated futures prices with 95\% confidence intervals for both the Schwartz-Smith model and the polynomial diffusion model.
 These plots specifically validate the implementation of the filtering methods.
-Users can reproduce these plots using the code provided in the sections ``Tests for Schwartz and Smith Model" and ``Tests for Polynomial Diffusion Model" on the GitHub page.
+Users can reproduce these plots using the code provided in the sections ``Tests for Schwartz-Smith Model" and ``Tests for Polynomial Diffusion Model" on the GitHub page.

-Finally, users can perform a unit test via the ``Unit Tests" navigation bar of PDSim.
+Third, users can perform a unit test via the ``Unit Tests" navigation bar of PDSim.
 This unit test calculates the coverage rate, defined as the proportion of simulated trajectories where over 95\% of points fall within the confidence interval for a specific set of parameters.
 If the coverage rate exceeds 95\%, we consider the set of parameters to be reasonable.
 A detailed introduction to the unit test is available in the ``Unit Tests" section on the GitHub page.

+Finally, we used the ``tinytest'' package to test the three main functions of PDSim, KF, EKF, and UKF.
+The outputs from PDSim are compared with corresponding analytical results.
+Users can re-run these tests after installing PDSim by executing: